-In this lesson, students will continue using the engineering design process (EDP) to design their rainwater harvesting system.
+In this lesson, students will continue using the EDP to design their rainwater harvesting system.
 They are still in the "asking" phase of the EDP but will now begin the process of "exploring" by touring the campus.
 This is how the EDP works!
 It's not a linear process.
-Reminder:
+As a reminder: